 The aim of the New Association of Artists was to be international.
 Their driving force came from the Russians who had been intimately involved with artistic developments in Paris.
 In 1906 Kandinsky had exhibited in the Salon d'Automne, and during his year's stay in Paris he had become a member of its jury.
 Jawlensky had mounted ten pictures with the Fauves in the 1905 Salon, and had met Matisse in whose studio he worked in 1907.
 So in return, it seems logical that the Henri Le Fauconnier should also have become a member of the Munich group.

 However, by 1911 there were already rifts in the New Artists Association and in December 1911 a splinter group known as Der Blaue Reiter (The Blue Horseman) was formed by Kandinsky, Marc and Munter.
 An exhibition was hastily organized the same month.
-This show, entitled "First Exhibition by the Editorial Board of Der Blaue Reiter", presented 43 works by 14 artists, including Delaunay, Heinrich Campendonk (1889-1957), Henri Rousseau (1844-1910), the Burliuk brothers and Macke, as well as the organizers.
-In 1912 a slightly larger version of the show opened in Berlin as the inaugural exhibition at Herwarth Walden's Sturm Gallery, with additional paintings by Paul Klee (1879-1940), Alfred Kubin (1877-1959) and Jawlensky.
+This show, entitled "First Exhibition by the Editorial Board of Der Blaue Reiter", presented 43 works by 14 artists, including Delaunay, Heinrich Campendonk (1889-1957), Henri Rousseau (1844-1910), the Burlyuk brothers and Macke, as well as the organizers.
+In 1912 a slightly larger version of the show opened in Berlin as the inaugural exhibition of the Sturm Gallery, owned by Herwarth Walden (1879-1941), with additional paintings by Paul Klee (1879-1940), Alfred Kubin (1877-1959) and Jawlensky.

 The second and final exhibition of the Der Blaue Reiter group was mounted in March in 1912.
 It contained graphic works by the Munich artists, and by a disparate collection of modernists including Nolde, Jean Arp (1886-1966), Kasimir Malevich (1878-1935) and others.
 It was clearly evident from this that there was no united group behind these activities - indeed, there was no longer any attempt to form one.